WanlingMa/EconomicImpactOnCrime/README.md

 install.packages("tidyr")
 ```

-2. Run the script 'scripts/00-simulate_data.R' first to simulate the data
+2. Run the script 'scripts/00-simulate_data.R' first to simulate the data.
-3. Run the script 'scripts/01-download_data.R' to download the necessary data
+3. Run the script 'scripts/01-download_data.R' to download the necessary data.
+    - Note that if downloading the data is not possible, then please skip this step as the raw data is already in the github repo.
+This script is meant for reproducibility.
-4. Render the EconomicAndEducationInpacctOnCrime.qmd to generate the required paper
+4. Render the EconomicAndEducationInpacctOnCrime.qmd to generate the required paper.

 ## Statement on LLM usage:
 The abstract, introduction, conclusion were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.